Skip to main content

 Jane Green is an art historian and co-editor of the book Jay DeFeo and “The Rose” (2003).
 She was a long-time member of the board of trustees of the University of California’s Berkeley Art Museum and Pacific Film Archive.
 In 1993, she established the Jane Green Endowment for Studies in Art History and Criticism at Mills College.
 She was appointed a trustee of The Jay DeFeo Foundation in July 2010.

 Leah Levy has served as a trustee of The Jay DeFeo Foundation since its inception in 1991.
 She has organized exhibitions as an independent art curator and is the author of several books and numerous catalogue essays.
 From 1974 to 1983 she owned and directed the Leah Levy Gallery in San Francisco.
 She was founding curator of Capp Street Project, an artist-in-residency program for site-specific installations.
 She worked with Jay DeFeo as a curatorial consultant from 1985 until the artist’s death in 1989.
 She is the executive director of The Jay DeFeo Foundation and is a member of the Board of Directors of the Artists’ Legacy Foundation and the Nancy Graves Foundation.
-Leah currently serves as Honorary Chair, Aspen Institute Artist-Endowed Foundations Initiative Advisor.
+Leah currently serves as Honorary Chair, Aspen Institute Artist-Endowed Foundations Initiative Advisors.

 Advisory Committee